Netflix Pricing History

 • Netflix has raised prices several times since 2007 to fund new content

-• The latest price hike in 2023 affected Basic and Premium plans
+• The latest price hike in 2025 affected all plans, including the ad-supported

 • Netflix’s original content helps retain subscribers despite price increases